 Disney says, “For a chance to purchase one of the candy canes this year, a mobile waitlist system will be used, as quantities are very limited.
 Once the mobile waitlist is activated, you can add your name and phone number at the location to receive a text back with a time to return to the location for the opportunity to purchase your candy cane, subject to availability.** Candy canes are not available through mobile order.“

 How do I get a Disneyland Candy Cane?

 Okay so you’re up for the hype, you’re down to pay the cash, now how do I get a Disneyland candy cane?

 Your best chance for getting a Disneyland candy cane is to line up about an hour before the park opens.
 This is my normal recommendation during the holidays, whether you’re getting a candy cane or not, I urge you to be at the gates at least one hour before park opening.
-Read about parking and security tips here so you’re not wasting valuable time before the candy cane lineup.

 Your candy cane is delicate and no replacements will be given; it comes wrapped in bubble wrap and I suggest securing a Disneyland locker to store your precious belongings.